 Row-oriented, after last sample (immediately after the last sample)

-Choose a sample name generation method
+Choose a sample ID generation method

 Plate + Well position (e.g. {{PlateName}}-A1)